zhangbo2008/searching_in_trie_in_microseconds_1000wdata_python/README.md

 just a  very simple using of trie Tree. very useful in big data of matching substring with the words in dict. you can assume the solving is a powerful version of kmp in big data.

-# pipei have 3 method
+# pipei have 3 method   pipei means find_substring
 pipei_shortest : if you match the shortest word in dict, after that and you just skip this word and match the else string with the word in dict.